Come study astronomy under the wonderful skies of the Atacama desert

 Applicants must submit the application form in addition to the following information:

-- Statement of the origin of my financial resources during the doctoral program and whether I request a grant.
+• Statement of the origin of my financial resources during the doctoral program.

 In case of presenting documentation in a language other than Spanish or English, a simple translation into either of these two languages must be attached.
 Applicants who obtained their degree abroad must present their documents duly legalized by the corresponding authorities, during the first semester.